google/exposure-notifications-server/RELEASING.md

 # Exposure Notifications Servers Release Process

-  * Releases are cut every other
-    * Monday for this server (target time 9am, US Pacific Time)
+  * Releases are cut every other Tuesday (target time 9am, US Pacific Time)
-    * Tuesday for the verification server
   * All releases will have a release branch and a corresponding tag
   * Both the exposure-notifications-sever and exposure-notifications-verification-server will follow the same release numbering